You can never have too much protein, right? But how much protein do I actually need for optimal muscle growth & muscle mass maintenance?

 The consequences of this aren’t just muscle related although this will naturally be a big concern.
 When we lose muscle mass and function we start to impede our ability to sit, stand and move as our muscles are the key to our skeleton moving – it’s called a musculoskeletal system for a reason!

 Spreading out your protein intake across the whole day as we’ve already mentioned is a great way to help support our body hold on to as much muscle mass as possible as we get older.
 The bonus being we can still continue to be fit, strong and active for as long as we can!
 Sign me up.

 Another question we get asked a lot is: can you or should you take protein before you go to bed?

 There has been a lot of research on this subject and much of it is really positive.
 Why?
 Well, your body does all its best work when it’s asleep.
 And it does this specifically during the final stage of sleep called Slow Wave Sleep.
 SWS for short.
-If fact, your body produces 95% of its daily supply of growth hormones during SWS.

 It’s during this time that your muscles repair and grow so consuming protein before bed is an effective tool in your muscle building tool box.
 Whilst a good source of protein like casein protein can be effectively digested and absorbed slowly during the night, you may find consuming whole foods or protein supplements close to bedtime might in fact negatively impact the quality of your sleep.

 This is because your body is hard at work digesting a high protein meal, distracting from your body’s attempt to settle down for a great night’s sleep.
 In turn reducing the amount of time we actually spend in SWS which means less opportunity for your muscles to recover and repair.